AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 How AI-native teams work

-Dan Shipper, CEO of the tech company "Every", has documented this new way of working: Instead of writing code themselves, developers formulate detailed task descriptions and let AI agents handle the implementation.
+Dan Shipper, CEO of the tech company "Every", has documented this new way of working.
+Rather than writing code themselves, developers write detailed task descriptions and let AI agents handle the implementation.

 This already works in practice.
-These products were developed at "Every" in this manner:
+These products were all built at "Every" this way:

 ProductDescriptionDevelopment Team